Chevey-o/theglademc/README.md

 # theglademc
-A website accompanying my Minecraft Community
+A website accompanying a Minecraft Community